Internationalisation of business

 strategist, able to design exhaustive strategies adapted to each market.

-In this unit we will analyze the main concepts of internationalization
+In this subject; we will analyse the main concepts of internationalisation

 strategies and success stories of different companies.

 Michael Porter defined the concept of “Five forces model,” involving relationship between competitors, suppliers, importers/exporters, the relational strengths can vary in each sector: